agilesix/AgileSix.com/src/pages/blog.md

   - A Decade of Purpose
   - Founder Spotlight with Brian Derfer
   - Transforming Government Services Through Human Centered Design
+  - "Built to Deliver: Responsible AI in Practice"
 cta:
   cta-description: Let’s collaborate on your next project.
   cta-label: Get in touch